Terrell Agyemang

-Terrell Nana Obeng Agyemang (born 13 November 2002) is an English professional footballer who plays as a midfielder for National League club Wealdstone, on loan from Morecambe.
+Terrell Nana Obeng Agyemang (born 13 November 2002) is an English professional footballer who plays as a midfielder for club Boston United.

 Career

 Agyemang was in the youth academy of Charlton Athletic until 2022.
 He joined Manchester City for the 2022–2023 season and played for their under-21 team as they won the Premier League 2.

 In June 2023, it was announced Agyemang would be joining Middlesbrough for the 2023–24 season.
 On 8 August 2023, he featured for the first time in a Middlesbrough match-day squad, being named as a substitute in the EFL Cup against Huddersfield Town.

 On 13 October 2023, Terrell Agyemang joined Hartlepool United on a short-term loan deal, he returned to Middlesbrough 16 November after making five appearances.
+He rejoined Hartlepool on loan for the remainder of the season on 1 March 2024.

 He joined Scottish side Airdrieonians on a season-long loan in June 2024.
 He scored his first senior goal for Airdrie on 20 July 2024 in the Scottish League Cup against Dumbarton, and went on to score twice in his first four games for the club.
 It was announced that he had returned to Middlesbrough on 2 January 2025.
 Agyemang's contract expired at Middlesbrough at the end of the 2024–25 season.

 Agyemang signed for Morecambe on 27 August 2025.
 On 17 October 2025, he joined fellow National League side Wealdstone on an initial one-month loan.
+In December 2025, his loan with Wealdstone was extended until the end of the season.
+On 16 May 2026, Morecambe announced he was being released.

+In June 2026, Agyemang joined National League club Boston United on a two-year deal.